Preventing Litter Box Problems

 Depth of litter

-Some people think that the more litter they put in the box, the less often they'll have to clean it, but that's a mistake.
 Most cats won't use litter that's more than about two inches deep.
-In fact, some long-haired cats actually prefer less litter and a smooth, slick surface, such as the bottom of the litter box.
-Adding extra litter isn't a a substitute for scooping and scrubbing.
+In fact, some long-haired cats actually prefer less litter and a smooth, slick surface, such as the bottom of the box.
+Adding extra litter won’t reduce the amount of cleaning necessary for a litter box.